lokijota/AdventOfCode/2025/README.md

 # Advent Of Code 2025

 Coding in Python 3.14.0.
 Trying uv (https://docs.astral.sh/uv/) as a package manager.
-After instalation,

 # uv

+Setup steps:

+- Installed as per guidance on `uv` docs.
 - Created a folder for AOC 2025 and cd'd into it
 - `uv init` to create the project in the current

+# Notes on the execises

-- **Day 01**:
+- **Day 01**: Simple, with modulus calculations
+- **Day 02**: Simple, they key thing here for part 2 was to use an auxiliary structure to note where to search for repeated sequences.
+Could be faster, but even so it's under 2 secs.
+- **Day 03**: Did a first implementation that did loops, but this didn't work for the second part.
+Final implementation is fast for both cases (same code, one variable configuration is different), and essentially uses the max of a progressing slice to find each of the highest digits.
+A few ms run-time for both cases.

 Also: coding in vscode using **vim**, for old-times sake.